Edmonton Indy: History

-On September 21, 2012, Octane Motorsports announced that they will not stage the 2013 race due to poor attendance and lack of support from local businesses.
-City officials have said that they do not plan to look for a replacement promoter.
+On September 21, 2012, Octane Motorsports announced that they would not stage the 2013 race due to poor attendance and lack of support from local businesses.
+City officials stated that they would not look for a replacement promoter, and the Edmonton Indy has not returned since.

+Over the eight race history of the Canadian-based Edmonton Indy, there was only one podium finish by a Canadian driver, when Paul Tracy finished second in 2005; Tracy also led all Canadian drivers with six top-6 finishes over the history of the race.

 Festivities

 2005

 The 2005 race festivities took place from July 15 through July 17, 2005.

 2006

 In 2006, there were 3 support series events.
 The Champ Car Atlantic Championship series, the CASCAR series, and D-Sport Drifting Demo.
 The 2006 race festivities took place from July 21 through July 23, 2006.
 The CASCAR race event took place on Saturday, July 22, 2006.
 The Champ Car Atlantic Championship race, the Champ Car World Series race, and the D-Sport Drifting Demo all took place on Sunday, July 23, 2006.

 2007

 The 2007 race festivities took place from July 20 through July 22, 2007.
 The Northern Alberta Sports Car Club held GT and Vintage class support races also.